 92 Some Nature Writers and Civilisation by Henry Williamson read on 9 October 1959 (Wedmore Memorial Lecture) and published in Essays by Divers Hands being the transactions of the Royal Society of Literature, OUP 1960.

 93 ‘Prophetic Landscapes: Thomas Hardy and Richard Jefferies’ - Professor Roger Ebbatson’s chapter that forms part of the Moment of Earth: Poems & Essays in Honour of Jeremy Hooker, ed.
 Christopher Meredith (Aberystwyth: Celtic Studies Publications, 2007)

 94 ‘Snowed Up: A Mistletoe Story’ by Richard Jefferies.
-Short story based on the diary of “Edie” who recounts a heavy snowfall in London (possibly related to an event in Dec 1874), published in Literary Theories: A case study in critical performance” with commentaries by Julian Wolfreys and William Blake (1996).
+Short story based on the diary of “Edie” who recounts a heavy snowfall in London (possibly related to an event in Dec 1874), published in Literary Theories: A case study in critical performance” with commentaries by Julian Wolfreys and William Baker (1996).

 95 George Miller’s “Discoveries”.
 Since the publication of The Bibliographical Study of Richard Jefferies, George Miller has made many new discoveries that are being published in the Richard Jefferies Society Journal and in newsletters.
 This is an ongoing project.